MRAlirad/foundry-defi-stablecoin/README.md

 <img src='./images/fuzz-tests/defi-handler-stateful-fuzz-tests2.png' alt='defi-handler-stateful-fuzz-tests2' />

-Let's finally start applying this methodology to our code base.

 ### Setup

 The first thing we want to do to prepare our stateful fuzzing suite is to configure some of the fuzzer options in our `foundry.toml`.